-The deadline for public comments on the UWMP and WSCP was June 1, 2021, the day of the public hearing.
-The final Plan was formally adopted by Cal Water's Vice President of Engineering June 20, 2021, and was submitted to California Department of Water Resources (DWR) within 30 days of approval.
-Appendix I presents a copy of the signed Resolution of Plan Adoption.
+The deadline for public comments on the UWMP and WSCP was June 18, 2021.
+The final Plan was formally adopted by Cal Water's Vice President of Engineering on June 20, 2021, and was submitted to California Department of Water Resources (DWR) within 30 days of approval.
+Appendix K presents a copy of the signed Resolution of Plan Adoption.
 Appendix B contains the following: